Turn real life into compelling stories

 - explore the meaning of creative non-fiction and discuss the different forms of writing that might fall within this category

-- learn how to use creative writing tools such as description, drama and dialogue to make your non-fiction more engaging
+- learn how to use creative writing tools such as description, research, drama and dialogue to make your non-fiction more engaging

 - discover how to create a memorable sense of place